 By the end of this topic, you will have had the opportunity to

-- discuss possibilities and challenges in learning design;
+- discuss pedagogical approaches; possibilities and challenges in designing online learning environments

 - create a learning opportunity using models for design of online and blended learning; and

-- reflect on learning design in your own practice.
+- reflect on how to design for learning and support learners in your own practice.

 COURSE SYNCHRONOUS ACTIVITIES